 The group of three men (aged 17, 17 and 25 years) started their journey on the 17th of April.
-They started from Velika Kladusa (BiH) and crossed the border to Croatia by foot.
+They started from Velika Kladusa (BiH) and crossed the border to Croatia on foot.
 After two days of walking in Croatia, they reached a bridge over the Korana river near Veljun (HR, approximate coordinates 45.252806, 15.545264).
 Here they were apprehended by two policemen who had hidden their car on the other side of the bridge.
 They were dressed in black uniforms.

 The policemen called another patrol.
-The group then asked for asylum and the minors declared their age by shouting “Mineur“, but the policemen answered “Yes” in a sarcastic way, handcuffed them and hit them with batons on their arms and knees.
+The group then asked for asylum and the minors declared their age by shouting “Mineur“, but the policemen answered: “Yes” in a sarcastic way, handcuffed them and hit them with batons on their arms and knees.

 After the beating, a white van with “POLICIJA” written in dark-blue letters on its sides arrived and four other policemen took charge of the group.
 They were wearing blue shirts and dark-blue trousers.
 The group was told to enter their van.
 After approximately 70 minutes of driving, the tall, bald policeman made the van stop, opened the back door and asked the group for their money again.
 This person followed the van until the border with Bosnia which they reached fifteen minutes later.